Understanding Your Property Taxes

 An “Assessment Review Board Complaint Form” must be completed and filed with the associated fee.

-The “Assessment Review Board Complaint Form” is available at your municipal office or website.
+The “Assessment Review Board Complaint Form” is available HERE.

 Complaint Forms can be mailed to: